This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 So when these parent companies acquire a cruelty-free brand, that brand’s cruelty-free status is called into question on whether they’ll remain cruelty-free or if the parent company will influence them to no longer be cruelty-free.

 The only exception was NARS after being acquired by Shiseido.
-The formerly cruelty-free brand decided to start selling in China where all imported cosmetics are required by law to be tested on animals.
-As a result, NARS lost their cruelty-free status.
+The formerly cruelty-free brand decided to start selling in China, where all imported cosmetics are required by law to be tested on animals.
+As a result, NARS lost its cruelty-free status.

 But now that these cruelty-free brands are owned by a parent company that does tests on animals, many cruelty-free consumers aren’t sure whether they want to continue to support and buy from them or not.